The LUS Doctoral Programme

 - Chair of Architecture and Territorial Planning, Prof. Milica Topalovic

-The programme offers to fund for only up to three years.
-You will receive full employment (100% Pensum), based on the ETH Zurich doctoral student contract, with monthly salaries according to the ‘standard rate’.
-For a detailed calculation of salaries please refer here.
+The programme provides funding for up to three-and-a-half years, with a potential extension.
+You will be employed at full employment (100% pensum), based on the ETH Zurich doctoral student contract, with monthly salaries according to the ‘standard rate’.
+For a detailed calculation of salaries, please refer to this link.

 You are required to take up residency in Zurich during the period of the scholarship.
+Working, teaching and research at ETH Zurich

 Frequently Asked Questions (FAQ)